bernie-skipole/indipyclient/docs/source/usage/consoleclient.rst

         # clear curses setup
         client.console_reset()

-The class calls on the standard library curses package to create the terminal client.
+This ConsoleClient class is written to have no dependency other than the Python standard library, it uses the curses module, which only works with Linux.

 .. autoclass:: indipyclient.console.ConsoleClient